ROSEN, LEADING INVESTOR COUNSEL, Encourages Regencell Bioscience Holdings Limited Investors to Secure Counsel Before Important Deadline in Securities Class Action – RGC

-WHY: New York, N.Y., May 6, 2026.
-Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Regencell Bioscience Holdings Limited (NASDAQ: RGC) between October 28, 2024 and October 31, 2025, inclusive (the “Class Period”), of the important June 23, 2026 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Regencell Bioscience Holdings Limited (NASDAQ: RGC) between October 28, 2024 and October 31, 2025, inclusive (the “Class Period”), of the important June 23, 2026 lead plaintiff deadline.

 SO WHAT: If you purchased Regencell securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.